xiaolai/regular-investing-in-box/docs/en/README.md

 ### 4.2 Don't Be Your Own Worst Enemy

-With more and more evidence showing how unreliable we are, there is an old saying that has become a tenet for most people:
+With more and more evidence showing how unreliable we are, there is an old saying that has become a tenet for many people:

 >You are your own worst enemy.

 **Don't believe this!** Since it's only partially true, it provides no useful guidance for anyone.
 Don't spend all day thinking about how to "defeat yourself".
 If you treat yourself as an enemy, and spend all day thinking that you are someone to be defeated, you'll never be happy.
-Even if people who do this make it to some end point, they still won't be happy, and they might kill themselves trying.
+Even if some people who do this make it to some end point, they still won't be happy, and they might kill themselves trying.
 If you think about it, it's no wonder that some people don't want to keep moving forward after they've reached some arbitrary end point.

 I prefer [Plato's](https://en.wikipedia.org/wiki/Plato) [Chariot Allegory](https://en.wikipedia.org/wiki/Chariot_Allegory) from two thousand years ago.
-That was a time when even doing an autopsy could be considered witchcraft, so he had no way of knowing what we now consider to be common knowledge about the human brain.
+That was a time when even doing an autopsy could be considered witchcraft, so Plato had no way of knowing what we now consider to be common knowledge about the human brain.
 Namely, that it has three levels, which can be referred to colloquially as the reptile brain, the monkey brain and the human brain.

 ![Figure31](../images/Figure31.png)

 Put simply, the innermost portion, the reptile brain, is in charge of intuition; the middle portion, the monkey brain, is in charge of handling emotions; and the outermost portion, the human brain, is in charge of logic and reasoning.
-Its not an exaggeration to say that all of human culture is based on the neomammalian cortex, which I refer to here as the human brain.
+It's not an exaggeration to say that all of human culture is based on the neomammalian cortex, which I refer to here as the human brain.
 The largest difference between humans and other mammals is the development of this cortex.

-When the subjects of the experiment mentioned in the previous chapter had each choice explained to them, they used their human cortex to understand the choices.
-As soon as they started take action, their loss aversion was activated by their monkey brain, but the not always correct instinct that loss is a bad thing comes from the reptile brain.
-When the subjects later described that they were unable to control themselves, this was because their monkey brains acted faster than their human brains, so whenever they had to make an immediate decision, the monkey, or even the reptile, raised its hand first.
+When the subjects of the experiment mentioned in the previous chapter were presented with choices, they used their human brain to understand them.
+As soon as they started take action, their loss aversion was activated by their monkey brain, but the not-always-correct instinct that loss is a bad thing comes from the reptile brain.
+When the subjects were unable to control themselves, this was because their monkey brains acted faster than their human brains, so whenever they had to make an immediate decision, the monkey, or even the reptile, raised its hand first.
 By the time the human had realized what was going on, it was too late.
 This is why the best way to have a cool head in daily life is to first close our eyes and do nothing.

-The metaphor that Plato came up with 2,000 years ago is surprisingly similar to what scientists have postulated after closer observations of how brains work.
+The metaphor that Plato came up with 2,000 years ago is surprisingly similar to what scientists today have postulated after closer observations of how brains work.
 Take a look:

 | Brain structure | Colloquial name | Plato's Chariot Analogy |
 | -------- | -------- | -------------------- |